 - Keep your elbow close to the body in a neutral position and avoid the “winged elbow” position.

-- Avoid resting your elbow on hard surfaces while pipetting.
+- Avoid resting or leaning your elbow on hard surfaces while pipetting as this may increase the chances of tennis elbow.

 - Lab supplies such as tubes, trays, and beakers should be placed within easy reach and access.